nhandinhto/TrainingAngular/README.md

 "# TrainingAngular"
-This repository for newcomer want to learn about Angular JS
+This repository for newcomer to train and learn about AngularJS
 Follow step by step and complete tutorial